Burning Man LIVE

 Kevin Kelly - Optimists Create the Future

-Kevin Kelly is one of the leading thinkers of the digital age.
-The founding executive editor of Wired Magazine, he helped produce the Whole Earth Catalog, and an early internet pillar “the WELL.”
-He is a journalist, an artist, and a long time member of the Burning Man community.
+Kevin Kelly is a leading thinker of the digital age.
+The founding editor of Wired Magazine, he helped produce the Whole Earth Catalog, and an early internet pillar called the WELL.
+He is a journalist, an artist, and a longtime member of the Burning Man community.

 He is a radical optimist.

 The future is a construct of the collective imagination.
-We see utopian stories as pie-in-the sky.
-We can’t look away from dystopian stories.
-What’s in between is iterative improvement, protopia.
+We see utopian stories as too pie-in-the-sky.
+We have a morbid curiosity for dystopian stories.
+What’s in between?
+Iterative improvement.
+Protopia.

-Delve into this conversation on the impact of cultura...
+Delve into this conversation on cultural narratives, the transformative potential of AI...

 Playa Music - From Bebop to Dubstep